passiv/snaptrade-sdks/docs/webhooks.md

 ## USER_REGISTERED

-Created when a new user is successfully registered through the `/registerUser/` endpoint.
+Sent when a new user is successfully registered through the `/registerUser/` endpoint.

 Example payload is below: